evedes/Microservice_Timestamp_FCC/README.md

 ![my profile photo](http://res.cloudinary.com/evedes/image/upload/c_scale,w_150/v1483576770/PROFILE_PIC_e9crwf.jpg)

 Hi guys!
 I'm Eduardo Vedes (@evedes) and I've challenged myself in the first of January to reboot my career in 360 days.
 I've chosen to pursue a Full Stack Developer career.
 In order to achieve that I've started studying and practicing along in [Free Code Camp](http://www.freecodecamp.com).
+I've already completed the Front End Certification Program and now I'm focused on the BackEnd Cert.
+I'm learning how to develop solutions with node.js + express + mongoDB.

 This is my first API Project.
 I hope you like it!